etiennebr/rstdocs/Applications/Geometry/GridBasedImageResampling.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{GridBasedImageResampling_param_table}, page~\pageref{GridBasedImageResampling_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+GridBasedImageResampling+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *GridBasedImageResampling* .

-Parameters table for Grid Based Image Resampling:
+.. [#] Table: Parameters table for Grid Based Image Resampling.

 +-----------------------+--------------------------+---------------------------------------------------------------+
 |Parameter Key          |Parameter Type            |Parameter Description                                          |